Selling Your Life Insurance Policy for Cash: Guide & Free Evaluation

 Accessing a life insurance policy’s accelerated death benefit may be a viable option if you are terminally ill.
 You’ll need to review your policy contract or speak with your insurance company to learn more about accelerated death benefits.

-How long does it take to sell my policy?
+How long does it take to sell my life insurance policy?

 The timeline is heavily dependent on how responsive the insured is and how quickly his/her medical providers and insurance company return requested documentation.

-How long do you need to have a policy before you can sell it?
+How long do you need to have a life insurance policy before you can sell it?

 Depending on the state in which you reside, you may be subject to a two- to five-year waiting period from the date you originally purchased the policy before you can sell it.
 This is determined by state law.